archlinux/aur/README.md

 python3 shadowtube
 ```
 ## Configure torrc
-1. Hash a custom control password
+1. Hash a custom control password:
 ```
 tor --hash-password <password>
 ```
-2. Open `torrc` with elevated privelages
+2. Open `torrc` with elevated privelages:
 ```
 nano /etc/tor/torrc
 ```
-3. Append the hashed password to `HashedControlPassword` and uncomment `ControlPort`
+3. Append the hashed password to `HashedControlPassword` and uncomment `ControlPort`:
 ```
 ...
 ## The port on which Tor will listen for local connections from Tor